fastscape-lem/adascape/README.md

-# paraspec: Parapatric Speciation Model
+# adascape: Adaptive speciation and landscape evolution model

-The "paraspec" package is a simple Parapatric Speciation Model written in Python.

-It may be easily coupled with a landscape evolution model (fastscape).
+The "adascape" package contain two simple adaptive speciation models written in Python that can be easily coupled with a landscape evolution model (fastscape).

 ## Install